Graded Hecke algebras and equivariant constructible sheaves on the nilpotent cone: Description of with Hecke algebras

 For the third till sixth lines of the table we refer to, respectively, \eqref{eq:1.45}, \eqref{eq:1.10}, \eqref{eq:1.50} and Theorem \ref{thm:1.2}.c.
 To justify the last line of the table, we note that the proof of \cite[Lemma 2.3 and Proposition 2.4]{RiRu} shows that

-In our setting, the topology of the coefficient field $\C$ of our sheaves does not play a role.
-Since $\Ql \cong \C$ as fields, we may just as well look at sheaves of $\Ql$-vector spaces everywhere.

-Our varieties, algebraic groups and (complexes of) sheaves may also be considered over any algebraically closed ground field instead of $\C$, see \cite[\S 4.3]{BeLu}.
-In particular we can take an algebraically closed field $k_s$ whose characteristic $p$ is good for $G$, like in \cite{Rid,RiRu}.
-As we do not require that $G$ is connected, we decree that ``good" also means that $p$ does not divide the order of $\pi_0 (G)$.
-For consistency, we replace the variety $\C$ (on which $\mb r$ is the standard coordinate) by the affine space $\mh A^1$.

-This setup has the advantage that one can pass to varieties over finite fields, and mixed (equivariant) sheaves.
-To stress that we consider an object with ground field $k_s$ we will sometimes add a subscript $s$ (which comes from \cite[\S 6]{BBD}, where $k_s$ arises as the residue field for some discrete valuation ring, which relates $k_s$ to special fibres).
-In the remainder of this section we will regard $G$ as an algebraic group, and for an action of $G$ or $G \times GL_1$ we tacitly assume that these groups are considered over the same field as the varieties on which they act.
-To that end, and to get semisimplicty of $K_N$ from Lemma \ref{lem:1.17}, we assume that $G$ can be defined over a finite extension of $\Z$.
-That is hardly a restriction, since by Chevalley's construction holds for any connected complex reductive group.

-As explained in \cite[\S 3.2]{RiRu}, the cuspidal local system $q\cE$ on $\mc C_v^M \subset \mf m_N$ admits a version over a finite field $\F_q$, such that a Frobenius element of Gal$(\F_q)$ acts trivially (after extension of scalars to $\overline{\F_q}$).
+As explained in \cite[\S 3.2]{RiRu}, the $M$-equivariant cuspidal local system $q\cE_s$ on $\mc C_{v,s}^M \subset \mf m_{N,s}$ admits a version over a finite field $\F_q$, such that a Frobenius element of Gal$(k_s / \F_q)$ acts trivially (after base change to $k_s$).
 Then everything can be set up over $\F_q$ with mixed sheaves, as in \cite[\S 4--5]{Rid}.
 Like in \cite{Rid,RiRu}, we indicate the analogous objects over $\F_q$ with a subscript $\circ$.
-Now the computation of $\End^*_{\mc D^b_{G \times GL_1} (\mf g_{N,\circ})}(K_{N,\circ})$ in \cite[\S 3.3]{Rid}, including the action of Frobenius, can be carried out in the same way.
-Here we use \cite{AMS2} to generalize the relevant parts of \cite{Lus-Cusp1} to disconnected $G$.
-Like in Theorem \ref{thm:1.2}, we obtain